PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. todo::
-    update screenshot of SOCIALIZE
+    update screenshots of SOCIALIZE and FOCUS
-    symmetry!! → recent complications
-        - high degree of overlap with bilateral symmetry in Sign Type
-        - also make mention of the stuff in Movement
-        - may want to mention connectedness (Movement, Location) replace current placeholders with diagrams
+    replace current placeholders with diagrams
+        - multiple sets of axes superimposed on one image
+        - multiple sets of planes superimposed on one image
         - summary image
-        - multiple sets of axes superimposed on one image
-        - multiple sets of planes superimposed on one image add references
+    add references
         - Johnson & Liddell
-        - (potentially) Battison
+        - (potentially) Battison 1978
         - Canadian ASL dictionary?
+    keep track of the comments at the bottom of 'symmetry'

 .. comment::
     The documentations guidelines outline the information to be represented on this page as a general explanation of body geography, symmetry, planes, axes, the 'top' of a circle in each plane, anatomical position, and ipsi-contra definitions.